naren-m/literature-notes/CSE/Cryptography/STRIDE.md

 	- [[Elevation of Privilege]]: unauthorized upgrade in privilege.
 		- Compromise of [[authorization]] .
 - These [[Security Vulnerabilities]] effect the core principles of [[Cryptography]], the [[CIA Triad]]
+- Useful in deciding, based on the categorization, the best practices of how to defend or mitigate against current or future problems.
 - #security